-- Student Conduct Probation: period of time during which full compliance with policies, rules and regulations are Noncompliance would make the student on probation subject to suspension or expulsion.
+- Student Conduct Probation: period of time during which full compliance with policies, rules and regulations are mandatory.
+Noncompliance would make the student on probation subject to suspension or expulsion.
 Disciplinary probation may also include certain restrictions when so stated in the decision of the hearing body.

-- Deferred Suspension: In limited circumstances, a student who has committed misconduct which would ordinarily result in suspension may be given, due to mitigating factors, one final opportunity to maintain The deferred suspension means that a student has admitted or has been found responsible for serious misconduct, resulting in a period of review during which a student must demonstrate your ability to comply with university rules, policies, or any other stipulated requirements.
-If during the deferred suspension a student is responsible for any violations or fails to meet communicated requirements, as determined by the Dean of Students, the student will be immediately suspended.
+- Deferred Suspension: In limited circumstances, a student who has committed misconduct which would ordinarily result in suspension may be given, due to mitigating factors, one final opportunity to maintain compliance.
+The deferred suspension means that a student has admitted or has been found responsible for serious misconduct, resulting in a period of review during which a student must demonstrate your ability to comply with university rules, policies, or any other stipulated requirements.
+If during the deferred suspension a student is responsible for any violations or fails to meet communicated requirements, as determined by the Student Affairs designee, the student will be immediately suspended.
 A student may appeal this suspension to the Shepherd University Appeal Board, whose decision will be final.

 - Suspension: restriction from campus, exclusion from class attendance and other privileges or activities as set forth in the notice of suspension for a stated period of time.
 The conditions of readmission, if applicable, will be stated in the order of suspension.
 During a period of suspension, no credits earned at another institution will be accepted at Shepherd University

 - Expulsion: complete termination of student status for an indefinite period of time.
 The conditions of readmission, if applicable, will be stated in the order of expulsion.
 This sanction shall also be effective at all other state colleges in West Virginia

 During a period of expulsion, no credits earned at another institution will be accepted at Shepherd University.